desmonddak/rohd-hcl/doc/components/memory.md

 final cache = FullyAssociativeCache(clk, reset, fills, [readPort], ways: 8);
 ```

-For convenience, unit tests use a `CachePorts` test helper which can optionally attach eviction ports to each fill entry.
+For convenience, there is a `CachePorts` helper class which can optionally attach eviction ports to each fill entry.
 Use `CachePorts.fresh(..., attachEvictionsToFills: true)` when the test needs eviction outputs.
 When `attachEvictionsToFills` is false (the default) the fill entries will not carry eviction sub-interfaces.

-This change is backward-compatible in intent: code that does not need evictions can continue to pass fills without evictions, and code that needs evictions should explicitly opt into providing them so the cache can produce eviction outputs on fills that replace entries.

 ### Read-with-Invalidate Feature

 The `Cache` supports an advanced read-with-invalidate operation that allows atomic read and invalidation of cache entries.
-This feature is particularly useful for implementing request/response tracking systems where you need to read data and immediately mark the entry as invalid.

-The read-with-invalidate functionality is enabled automatically when using `ValidDataPortInterface` with the `readWithInvalidate` extension:
+The read-with-invalidate functionality is enabled automatically when using `ValidDataPortInterface` with the `readWithInvalidate` option enabled:

 ```dart
 // Create read port with read-with-invalidate capability